 Animal products and plants

-There are also regulations around animal products and plants.
+Items made from animals, such as skins, feathers, and bones, may be subject to restrictions.
 You are not allowed to bring corals, hunting trophies or ivory products.
 You are not allowed to bring souvenirs made of animal bones through customs, for example.

 The importation of live plants and seeds is very strictly regulated.
+This includes flowers, seeds, and wood products.
+Many require permits or quarantine.
 While you can import meat products if they are canned (see below), those that are not canned (including vacuum sealed items) are not allowed into Australia unless you have a permit.
 Natural species, especially protected species (animal and plant) are also prohibited.

 Homemade food and fresh products

-When you arrive on Australian soil, you will not be allowed to bring fresh fruit (apples, bananas, oranges, etc.) or in general any fresh product likely to contain micro-organisms.
+You are not allowed to bring fresh fruit (apples, bananas, oranges, etc.) or any fresh product likely to contain micro-organisms.
 Thus eggs, most plants/seeds, fresh herbs, hazelnuts, walnuts and almonds are prohibited.
-You can forget the homemade cakes and other small dishes that you might have prepared for your trip!
-You will also not be able to keep food from the plane or boat that takes you to Australia.
+Forget the homemade cakes and other small dishes that you might have prepared for your trip!

 Authorised products

-You do not need to declare all commercially prepared and packaged products intended for your personal use and consumption such as:
+You can bring and do not need to declare all commercially prepared and packaged products intended for your personal use and consumption such as:

-- cosmetic products β up to 10kg per person
+- Cosmetic products (including soap and hair care products) – up to 10kg per person.

 Products to declare